Widow of Florida nightclub gunman cleared of all charges

 "We knew from day one she was innocent," Salman's aunt, Susan Adieh, told reporters just after the verdict.

+The jury's foreperson anonymously emailed a statement to Orlando news outlets, saying that the verdict did not mean that jurors thought Salman was unaware of Mateen's plans.

+"She may not have known what day, or what location, but she knew.
+However, we were not tasked with deciding if she was aware of a potential attack," the foreperson said.
+"The charges were aiding and abetting and obstruction of justice."

-Salman, who had been jailed during the trial, will move to California, where she has relatives, a spokeswoman for the family said."This was really her opportunity to clear her name and move on with her life," spokeswoman Susan Clary said.
-"She just really needs to get back to her son."
+Salman, who had been jailed during the trial, will move to California, where she has relatives, family spokeswoman Susan Clary said.

 Prosecutors said Salman cased possible attack sites with her husband and did nothing to stop his plans.
 They claimed she initially told investigators her husband acted without her knowledge but later said she knew he was watching Islamic State videos, had purchased an assault rifle, and examined three possible attack locations.